 Newer to the power meter scene, 4iii has come out guns-a-blazing with a super cool contact-free trainer and crankarm-based power meters.
 The meter works similar to the Stages models, but the unit size is slightly smaller – allowing for better clearance on BB90 style frames like Trek.

 You can purchase a power meter outright or send in a current (or older for that matter) Shimano XTR or XT and SRAM XX1 or X01 and use the cost-efficient Factory Install option.
-No matter that avenue you choose, the 4iii power meters are a reliable and very affordable option (starting at just $299…or less if you recycle your old crankarm).
+No matter what avenue you choose, the 4iii power meters are a reliable and very affordable option (starting at just $299…or less if you recycle your old crankarm).

 Available in two options; PRECISION; coin cell battery-operated, or Podiiiium with a rechargeable battery.
 Both meters boast the same +/- 1% accuracy and simultaneously cast ANT+ and Bluetooth signals.
 After many miles in all weather conditions, we’ve been delighted with the performance and resilience of the 4iii PRECISION meter – a great option if you’re interested in low cost with high value.

 Check Precision Price at AmazonCheck Podiiiium Price at 4iiii